Updated on 2024-11-11 GMT+08:00

 The node subnet selected during cluster creation is used by default.
 You can choose another subnet instead.

-• Multiple subnets: You can select multiple subnets in the same VPC for your node pool.
-Newly added nodes for a scale-out will preferentially consume the IP addresses of the subnets in the top order.
+• Multiple subnets: You can select multiple subnets in the same VPC for nodes.
+Newly added nodes will preferentially use the IP addresses from the top-ranking subnet.

 • Single subnet: Only one subnet is configured for your node pool.
 If the IP addresses of a single subnet are insufficient, configure multiple subnets.
 Otherwise, a node pool scale-out may fail.